Cooops/Comp-Sci-Fundamentals/README.md

 ```
 def string_length(strng):
-    strngLen = len(strng)
+    counter = len(strng)
-    return strngLen
+    return counter
 ```

 **Accessing len() is considered an asymptotically constant time operation, or O(1)**.
-What this means is no matter how big your input is it will always take you the same amount of time to compute things (one step).
+What this means is no matter how big your input is it will always take you the same amount of time to compute things.
 This doesn't have to mean your code runs in one step; if it doesn't change with the size of inputs then it is still asymptotically constant.
 There are always drawbacks though and in this case you have to spend extra memory space on your computer to store the variable (and the storage of the variable itself). **Constant time is considered the best case scenario for a function.**

 ![Big O comparisons](https://justin.abrah.ms/static/images/runtime_comparison.png)

 There are many different Big O runtimes to measure algorithms with.
-One area you may run into **O(n^2)** notations is with combinations and is especially useful when it comes to data structures.
+One area you may run into **O(n^2)** notations is with combinations and it is especially useful when it comes to data structures.
 See the following code example which would match every item in the list with every other item in the list:

 ```
 def all_combinations(array):